-Virtual Material emphasizes the etherial nature of the digital artifacts of screen based image technology.
+Virtual Material to-date contains: Teknovisuell Experience and Sirens Series.
+These chapters in Virtual Material emphasize the etherial nature of the digital artifacts of screen based image technology.
 Sensuous images of water, up and downloaded through social media channels, sampled regions merging disparate images, the resolute reconstruction of the image through the materially divergent data centers imagine a visual representation of web traffic.
+Sound wave files sampled from cities overlay landscapes in rural regions.
 The resting images are then pulled apart to highlight the imperfections arising from the multi-stream construction of virtual imagery.
 The scale of the works in this series allows for the simultaneous viewing of details from a greater distance, than the direct hand-to-body relationship we often hold with screens or imaging technology.
 The sensation and perception of movement and change becomes part of the image, and performed through the body of the viewer.

 Teknovisuell Experience, 2015-2016 (text follows slideshow)